Cielo Verde

 This is Huetar territory — specifically adjacent to the Toyopán chieftaincy.
 The Huetar people have lived in this region for thousands of years.
 We acknowledge that plainly and without romanticizing it.
 The land carries that history.
 We hold it with respect.

-The Camino Carrillo — cobblestone, built 1882, historically the only route between the Central Valley and the Caribbean coast — runs near the property.
+An old cobblestone road runs near the property — built in the 1880s, historically the only route between the Central Valley and the Caribbean coast.
 Four-wheel drive only.
 The cobblestones are still there.

-On July 18, 1884, Bishop Bernardo Augusto Thiel was exiled from Costa Rica and walked this road.
-He documented the forest as he passed through.
-His account is one of the earliest written records of what this land looked like.
-A shrine to his passage exists somewhere inside Braulio Carrillo, now inaccessible.
-We walk the same road he walked to reach this place.
+In 1884, Bishop Bernardo Augusto Thiel was exiled from Costa Rica and walked this road.
+He documented the forest as he passed through — one of the earliest written records of what this land looked like.
+We walk the same road to reach this place.

 The Caretakers